-This suitcase isn't the easiest to transport, but it's not bad either.
-Like any roller bag, it moves pretty flawlessly through the airport and on hard surfaces.
-The oversized wheels take the brunt of travel, gliding over cracks smoothly, even when fully loaded.
-We also appreciate that, when fully loaded, this suitcase stands on its own and is well-weighted, though it does feel bulky to toat around.
-Yet another reason this trunk is best for those who genuinely need a high volume and well-featured suitcase.
+Given its bulk, this suitcase isn't the easiest to haul around.
+But it's not terribly bad either.
+Like any two-wheeled roller bag, it moves pretty flawlessly through the airport and on hard surfaces.
+The oversized wheels glide over cracks smoothly, even when fully loaded, and we appreciate that it stands well on its own when cinched down and loaded.

 The wheels on the ORV feel sturdy, but their grooved traction will add an element of vibration when rolling on harder surfaces, so they aren't a super smooth urban ride.
 The wheels are also plastic and don't have the rubberized surface that we have grown to love on other models.
 However, the wheel housings are bomber and hold up under the weight of a full load.
 They work well on gravel too, but of course, not as smoothly.
 Given the size of this bag, it can be heavy when loaded and hard to push and pull.
 It's not exactly nimble.
 It doesn't have a lot of clearance either, so it snags easily at its base if you're not careful.

 If you're packed full and have to pick this bag up to haul it over rougher terrain or toss it in the car, you've got your work cut out for you.
 The ORV is big and bulky.
 The good news is there are six well-positioned haul handles, including one on each edge and two on the front side, so you'll always have one close at hand to leverage and grab.

 We appreciate the beefy and comfortable roller handle on the top of this bag.
 It tucks into a zippable port and is one of the sturdiest in our review.
 The rest of the load handles are thinner, but we didn't run into any durability issues during our testing period.